eagle-ai/eagle-ai.github.io/security.md

 ---
 layout: supplement
-title:  "Apache Eagle (incubating) Security"
+title:  "Apache Eagle Security"
 permalink: /sup/index.html
 ---

 The Apache Software Foundation takes a very active stance in eliminating security problems in its software products.
-Apache Eagle (incubating) is also responsive to such issues around its features.
+Apache Eagle is also responsive to such issues around its features.

 If you have any concern regarding to Eagle's Security or you believe a vulnerability is discovered, don't hesitate to get connected with Aapche Security Team by sending emails to [security@apache.org](mailto:security@apache.org).
 In the message, you can indicate the project name is Eagle, provide a description of the issue, and you are recommended to give the way of reproducing it.
 The security team and eagle community will get back to you after assessing the findings.